 The PECD shall build on "state-of-the-art" climate databases, using available re-analysis of historical data and climate projections where applicable.
 ENTSO-E shall periodically update the PECD within a timeframe compatible with the "state-of-the-art" to include re-analysis of recent historical data and/or synthetic data.
-The PECD shall be updated before the first ERAA implementation and then at least every 5 years, to account for the most recent climate information include more recent climate years.
+The PECD shall be updated before the first ERAA implementation and then at least every 5 years, to account for the most recent climate data (e.g. more recent climate years).

 - 13. ENTSO-E shall estimate harmonised limits on maximum and minimum clearing prices (pursuant to Article 10(1) and (2) of Electricity Regulation), based on best available economic expertise at European level. - 14.
 TSOs shall provide ENTSO-E with their best forecast on any indirect restrictions to price formation which are expected to significantly impact the ED or EVA as well as any related mitigating measures or actions pursuant to Articles 10(4) and (5) and 20(3) of Electricity Regulation.
-For each declared restriction or mitigating measure, the TSO shall provide the timeline during which the restriction or measure is expected to apply, in any case, as defined by MS within their policy choices pursuant to Article 20 of the Electricity Regulation. - 15.
+For each declared restriction or mitigating measure, the TSO shall provide the timeline during which the restriction or measure is expected to apply, in line with measures and actions defined by MSs pursuant to Article 10(5) of Electricity Regulation and with implementation plans pursuant to Article 20(3) of Electricity Regulation. - 15.
 TSOs shall provide ENTSO-E with information on existing or planned CMs.
 This information shall include assumptions on the type of CM, amount of de-rated capacity procured or expected to be procured and time duration of the CM.
 This information should allow to assess the share of the capacity within the PEMMDB relying on any CM, as well as the expected duration of any already granted CM contract within the study time period.